LoisRP/java-ilpv4-connector-docs/concepts/overall-design.md

 ## Packet Switching

 The primary sub-system in this router is called a Packet Switch.
-This component filters incoming packets, ensures that each packet satisfies a variety of preconditions, and then forwards this packed to the appropriate outgoing link.
+This component filters incoming packets, ensures that each packet satisfies a variety of preconditions, and then forwards this packet to the appropriate outgoing link.
 Read more about this component in [Packet Switching Fabric](packet-switching-fabric.md).

 ## Exchange Rates